andrew/ultimate-awesome/README.md

 - [awesome-edtech-tools](https://github.com/hkalant/awesome-edtech-tools) - An ongoing curated list with awesome tools and resources for instructional designers.
 - [awesome-sre-cheatsheets](https://github.com/michaelkkehoe/awesome-sre-cheatsheets) - A curated list of cheatsheets for SRE.
 - [awesome-repositories](https://github.com/0xRitesh/awesome-repositories) - Useful GitHub Repos That Every Developer Should Follow.
+- [awesome-osticket](https://github.com/clonemeagain/awesome-osticket) - A curated list of awesome osTicket resources, plugins, tutorials and other nice things.
 - [awesome-creative-tech-events](https://github.com/danvoyce/awesome-creative-tech-events) - A curated list of awesome creative tech events from around the world.
 - [awesome-football-analytics](https://github.com/diegopastor/awesome-football-analytics) - A curated list of football analytics awesome resources, articles, books and more!.
 - [awesome-dev-discord](https://github.com/ljosberinn/awesome-dev-discord) - A curated list of official, development-related Discord server.